 Reducing food waste

-Reducing food waste within businesses
+Reducing food waste in businesses

 Why reduce food waste?

-If food waste was to be a country, it would be third-greatest emitter of greenhouse gas emissions behind China and the USA.
 Food waste that is produced and not consumed accounts for approximately 8-10% of greenhouse gas emissions.
-In addition, that uneaten food requires land greater than the size of China to be grown, not to mention other resources such as water.
+In addition, land greater than the size of China is required to grow this uneaten food, not to mention other resources such as water, which are needed.
 In the grand scheme of things, this is not a cost-effective use of resources.
-Let’s look at we can protect the environment along with your businesses bottom line.
+Let’s look at how we can protect the environment, along with your business's bottom line.

 Take action: